fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make a video about Associate Arrays in JavaScript?

 > Can you make a video about comparing server side rendered React vs client side rendering?

 > Can you make a video about [apollo-link-state](https://www.apollographql.com/docs/link/links/state.html)?